-There are many different financial aid loans available to students, including the William D. Ford Federal Direct Stafford Loan, Federal Carl D. Perkins Loan, Federal Work Study, Pell Grant, Supplemental Education Opportunity Grant, Academic Competitiveness Grant (SEOG), National Science and Mathematics Access to Retain Talent (SMART).
-In addition, the Federal Direct PLUS Loan is available to parents, and the NJCLASS Loan is available to any student attending college in New Jersey.
+There are many different financial aid loans available to students, including the William D. Ford Federal Direct Stafford Loan, Federal Carl D. Perkins Loan, Federal Work Study, Pell Grant, Supplemental Education Opportunity Grant.
+In addition, the Federal Direct PLUS Loan is available to parents, and there are alternative loans like NJCLASS Loan is available to any student attending college in New Jersey.

 What is the NJCLASS Loan?

 NJCLASS is one of the nation's most flexible supplemental student loan programs for students attending college in New Jersey.
 NJCLASS allows students or parents to borrow the money needed to meet the cost of education after all other sources of student aid are exhausted.
 There are no annual and/or aggregate loan limits.
 NJCLASS may be used for school related expenses including tuition and fees, books, supplies, and room and board.